Pet Ultrasonography Consults in Montclair, NJ

 Ultrasound Technology in Veterinary Medicine

-Unlike an X-ray, which is ideal for evaluating bones and dense materials, an ultrasound examination is better suited for studying soft tissues and fluid-filled structures.
-It also avoids exposing your pet to radiation, making it a safe and repeatable option for routine diagnostics or monitoring chronic conditions.
+Unlike an in-house X-ray, which is ideal for evaluating bones and dense structures, ultrasound is better suited for soft tissues and fluid-filled structures — making the two tools complementary rather than interchangeable.

 When Is a Pet Ultrasound Recommended?